twinklefan/ShakesAsh/README.md

-# Shakesash
+# ShakesAsh
 Shakes-Ash

-## THis is what happens when i leave for 10min...
+## This is what happens when i leave for 10min...

 The link to website is [https://twinklefan.github.io/ShakesAsh/index.html]